shopware5/devdocs/source/developers-guide/attribute-system/index.md

         $service->update('s_articles_attributes', 'my_column', 'combobox', [
             'label' => 'Field label',
             'supportText' => 'Value under the field',
-            'helpText' => 'Value which displayed inside a help icon tooltip',
+            'helpText' => 'Value which is displayed inside a help icon tooltip',

             //user has the opportunity to translate the attribute field for each shop 'translatable' => true,